nishant-nimbare/nishant-nimbare.github.io/_posts/2021-02-13-letsencrypt-Nginx-docker.md

 - Provisioning a DNS record under
 - Provisioning an HTTP resource

-We need to fulfill any one of them, the second one is more common I guess.
+We need to fulfill any one of them.
+Let see Provisioning an HTTP resource in detail....

 Consider it like this, LetsEncrypt tell the client to create a HTTP resource (read file), that should be reachable under a well-known  path.
 LetsEncrypt then tries to get this resource through public internet, if it's found voila.
 This actually is not entirely correct, there are some finer details about signatures, nonce, etc. But this basic understanding should work for now.